Read-The-Question/rtq-review/apps/review-content-web/README.md

 `rtq-question-id` is retained only when present.
 Nested nodes inherit only the corresponding question or answer RAG state from their containing top-level question.
 Current-state comments appear against their exact node by default;
-**Show everything** also reveals earlier-state history.
+**Show previous feedback** also reveals earlier-state history.
+Feedback uses a prominent full-width treatment below its stable Add Comment form, so appended history does not move the composer farther down.
 All comments are read-only after creation, with no edit, delete, or reset route.
 The database, journal, WAL, and SHM files are ignored by the content repository and are not backed up by Git; back up the database file separately if this local review history must be retained.

 ## Checks and production build